Skip to content

 How accurate is the extraction?

-We measure accuracy at the field level, not the document level, because one wrong field on an otherwise perfect extraction still matters in freight.
-On structured documents (standard-format invoices, AWBs, BLs), field-level accuracy exceeds 99%.
-On unstructured or non-standard formats (handwritten notes, unusual layouts, degraded scans), accuracy is 95%+.
-Every field includes a confidence score — fields below the threshold (configurable, typically 85–90%) are flagged for human review with the specific field highlighted, not the entire document.
-This means your team only touches the 5–10% of data points that genuinely need human judgment.
+We measure at the field level, not document level — because one wrong field on an otherwise perfect extraction still matters.
+Structured documents (standard invoices, AWBs, BLs): 99%+ field-level accuracy.
+Unstructured or non-standard formats (handwritten notes, unusual layouts, degraded scans): 95%+.
+Every field gets a confidence score.
+Below the threshold (configurable, typically 85–90%)?
+That specific field gets flagged for review — not the whole document.
+Your team only touches the 5–10% that genuinely needs a human call.

 Can it handle handwritten or poor-quality scans?